The Rise of Language Models in Mining Software Repositories: A Survey: Review Method

 \subsection{Secondary Studies}

 We started by identifying existing publications reviewing the state of the art of LMs for MSR, i.e., secondary studies.
 Specifically, we identified the work by De Martino et al.~\cite{DeMartino-arXiv25}, which introduces a methodological framework for LLM-based MSR.
 In their work, the authors include a literature review on the use of LLMs for MSR.
-Although their study addresses a closely related topic, it differs from ours in both scope and goal, making both approaches complementary.
+Although their study addresses a closely related topic, it differs from ours in both scope and objective, making both approaches complementary.
 Regarding the scope, they restrict their analysis to LLMs, whereas we consider the full spectrum of LMs used in MSR, including encoder-only architectures (e.g., BERT, RoBERTa), which remain widely adopted for classification and detection tasks.
-As a result, while De Martino et al. identified 15 studies, our broader scope allowed us to identify 85 related publications.
-Regarding the goal, their work combines a rapid review with a practitioner survey to derive methodological guidelines and propose a framework to support rigorous LLM-based MSR research.
+Regarding the objective, their work combines a rapid review with a practitioner survey to derive methodological guidelines and propose a framework to support rigorous LLM-based MSR research.
 In contrast, our goal is to review the state of the art on the use of LMs in MSR, including the identification of open research challenges.
+These differences in scope and objective are reflected in the number of publications identified: 177 in our survey and 15 in the study by De Martino et al.